 I’ve recently been approached by several natural deodorant companies to talk about the health risks of aluminium-containing antiperspirants.
 As much as I’d like that sweet sweet cheque… I can’t.
 Because the science just isn’t there.

 So instead, I’m going to debunk the aluminium scaremongering.

 (Note to deodorant companies: There are valid reasons to switch to natural deodorants.
 Aluminium ingredients can be irritating for a lot of people, especially on sensitive underarm skin.
 I personally don’t like the smell of most commercial deodorants, and many people agree with me here.
 But promoting commercially convenient misinformation and exploiting your customers’ fears is a dick move.)

-Video is here, keep scrolling for the written version…
+Video is here on YouTube, keep scrolling for the written version…